SupernovaIa/DataProject-Brasil-Public-Income-EDA/README.md

 - Conduct a detailed analysis of the `Superior Agency` categories and perform targeted analyses on the individual `Agency` or `Unit Management` departments.
 - Analyze the specific entries' concepts and segment them by type to identify deeper areas for improvement.

-## 🤝 Contributions

-Contributions to this project are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request when you're ready.

-Feel free to open an issue if you have suggestions or improvements.

-## ✒️ Authors
-- **Javier Carreira** - Main Developer - GitHub
-Special thanks to the team at Hack(io) for the opportunity to work on this project.